CalebABG/Music-Visualizer/Source Code/README.txt

-The folder called: MVisualizeris an IntelliJ project.
+The folder called: MVisualizer3 is an IntelliJ project.
-All source code will be in this directory: MVisualizer/src.
+All source code will be in this directory: MVisualizer3/src.